Majestic Dimensional Fidelity

 In the past, as a Staff Producer/A&R at record labels I was tasked with assuring the mixes and final masters met their standards of quality.

 With MDM I have established an even higher standard of audio excellence.
-It is based on decades of experimenting with recording, mixing and mastering techniques, custom equipment modifications, endless listening tests of equipment, converters, wire, electrical systems etc, and it includes the development of our own unique techniques and audio philosophy.
+It is based on decades of experimenting with recording, mixing and mastering techniques, custom equipment modifications, endless listening tests of equipment, converters, wire, electrical systems etc, and it encompasses our own unique techniques and audio philosophy.

-Most often the recordings made in-house will bear the MDM stamp, however, we also sell music that we feel is musically noteworthy, but may not meet the audio standards of MDM, and these recordings will not bear that stamp.
+Most often the recordings we make in-house will bear the MDM stamp, however, we also showcase music that we feel is musically noteworthy but may not meet the audio standards of MDM, so these recordings will not bear that stamp.

 We constantly strive to push the boundaries of what can be done.
 Our techniques, tools and general philosophy are outlined below and on our Audio Evolution page.

-So, what are the common factors that contribute to all of these scenarios?
+So, what are the common factors that contribute to great sound?

 Great Songs and Passionate Performances